cturle/paip/README.md

 A Clojure library designed to define in clojure what you find in PAIP (Paradigms Of Artificial Intelligence Programming - Case Studies In Common Lisp, Peter Norvig)

-Actually Chapter 2 is implemented.
+Actually Chapter 2 and Chapter 4 (GPS1) are implemented.

 Chapters :